Skip to Main Content Skip to Footer Content

 Parent spraying bug repellent on toddler's leg and feet outside.

-The Right Mosquito Repellent for Babies
+Types of Mosquito Repellent for Infants

 • Do not use items that contain oil of lemon eucalyptus on children under three years old.

-• Skip wrist-band repellents, due to risks of accidental choking and ingestion of residue.
+• Skip wristband repellents due to risks of accidental choking and ingestion of residue.

 • Avoid using candle-style bug repellents around babies.
 The fumes may hurt sensitive lungs.

 No matter how devoted you are to keeping bugs at bay, you can’t prevent every mosquito bite!
-When the inevitable bite happens, wash your baby’s skin with soap and water, and soothe it with a cold compress or a paste of baking soda and water.
+When the inevitable bite happens, wash your baby’s skin with soap and water and soothe it with a cold compress or a paste of baking soda and water.
 Check out these treatment tips from our Mosquito Joe® experts to learn more.

 Other At-Home Solutions to Prevent Mosquito Bites